Ali-Cheikh/educonnect/readme.md

 - Register new tutors with detailed information.
 - Rate tutors and update their average ratings dynamically.
 - View and select from a dynamically populated list of subjects.
+- Schedule sessions with preferred tutors.

 This project is powered by a Node.js backend using Express.js for routing and JSON files for data storage.
 The responsive frontend is crafted with HTML, CSS, and JavaScript.

 ---

-## Features
+## Features (Updated)

 ### User Features
 - **Tutor Search:**
   - Filter tutors by name and subject.
-  - View detailed profiles and ratings of tutors.
+  - View tutor ratings and detailed profiles.

 - **Tutor Registration:**
-  - Add new tutors with their name, email, subject, and profile description.
+  - Add new tutors with their name, email, subject, and profile information.

 - **Rating System:**
   - Rate tutors on a scale of 1 to 5.
-  - Automatically calculate and update the average rating of each tutor.
+  - Automatically calculate and update the tutor’s average rating.

+- **Session Scheduling:**
+  - View tutor availability.
+  - Schedule sessions with tutors, specifying date, time, and session details.

 ### Admin Features
 - **Dynamic Subject List:**
-  - Automatically fetch and display unique subjects based on registered tutors.
+  - Automatically fetch unique subjects based on registered tutors.

 - **Data Management:**
-  - Store and manage tutors’ data in a JSON file on the server.
+  - Tutors’ data and session schedules are stored and managed in a JSON file on the server.

 ---